Modelling simple stellar populations in the near-ultraviolet to near-infrared with the X-shooter Spectral Library (XSL): Introduction

-Here we present simple stellar population models\footnote{The models are available in electronic form at the CDS via anonymous ftp to <insert link> and on the XSL web-page \url{http://xsl.astro.unistra.fr}} based on 639 stellar spectra from the X-shooter Spectral Library data release 3 (XSL DR3: Verro2021a).
+Here we present simple stellar population models\footnote{The models are available in electronic form on the XSL web-page \url{http://xsl.astro.unistra.fr}} based on 639 stellar spectra from the X-shooter Spectral Library data release 3 (XSL DR3: Verro2021a).
 This new library is designed for stellar population purposes, with unprecedented simultaneous wavelength coverage of 3500\,\AA--2.48\,$\mu$m with a resolution of $\sigma \sim 13~\mathrm{km\,s^{-1}}$ (corresponding to $R\sim 10\,000$).
 XSL aims to cover the entire HR diagram as extensively as possible, with an emphasis on the advanced stellar evolutionary stages.
 We incorporate spectra of 44 oxygen rich, cooler than 4000\,K (quasi-)static stars, 39 oxygen rich \mbox{TP-AGB} stars and 26 spectra of carbon rich \mbox{TP-AGB} stars into our new stellar population models.
 With this development, the XSL simple stellar population models will help us to bridge the optical and the NIR studies of intermediate and old stellar populations and clarify the role of evolved cool stars in stellar population synthesis.
-The moderately high resolution of XSL population models create new possibilities in the optical to NIR for absorption-line index studies.
+The moderately high resolution of XSL population models creates new possibilities in the optical to NIR for absorption-line index studies.

 This paper is structured as follows: we review the main ingredients for stellar population models in Sect. \ref{sect:mainingredients} and describe the model calculation in Sect. \ref{sect:modelcalc}.
 We describe and analyse the general behaviour of the new XSL simple stellar population models in Sect. \ref{sect:generalbehaviour}.
 We compare colours and absorption-line indices with observed galaxies in Sect. \ref{sect:comacolours} and \ref{sect:Riffelindices} respectively.
 Furthermore, we provide the stellar mass-to-light ratios in Sect. \ref{sect:MLratios} and further comment the effects of cool giant stars on the population models in \ref{sect:static/variable}.
 Finally, in Sect. \ref{sect:safety} we define the regions in age and metallicity where the XSL stellar population models are safe to use.